SpencerBrown/virtualbox-ipxe/README.md

 # DO NOT USE -- this project is broken right now.

-Working on fixing.
+The problem is that the `virtio-net.isarom` binary is now too large for VirtualBox to use as the NIC boot ROM.
+The maximum size is 57344 bytes, and the binary is now 58368 bytes.

+Unfortunately, VirtualBox does not give you a visible error or warning in this case.
+It logs the issue in a file in the Logs directory of the VM, and silently uses its own iPXE binary.
+So it appears to you like there is no bzimage support in the new binary.

+I am working on an alternate approach to the problem and have it working on my local machine.
+The solution is to chainload from the iPXE in VirtualBox's boot ROM to a more capable iPXE with bzimage support.
+I will be posting this in a repo soon.

 # virtualbox-ipxe
 Custom IPXE build for VirtualBox with support for booting CoreOS